infiniflow/infinity/docs/guides/search_guide.md

 #### Ngram analyzer

 A definition of N-gram can be found on [wikipedia](https://en.wikipedia.org/wiki/N-gram).
 Use `"ngram-x"` to select the Ngram analyzer, where `x` represents the value of `N`.
 For example, a common choice for full-text searches in code is `"ngram-3"`.

+#### Sparse gram analyzer

+The sparse gram analyzer emits content-defined n-grams of the whole value instead of tokens, which is what makes a full-text index able to answer regular expressions.
+It is the analyzer to use for the columns you intend to query with `regex()`.

+Use `"sparsegram"` to select it.
+It accepts an optional window range, written `"sparsegram-min-max"` with the shortest and longest window in characters, defaulting to `3` and `12`, and an optional `-fold` suffix that additionally stores the ASCII-lowercased form of every gram, which a case-insensitive pattern such as `(?i)nobel prize` needs in order to use the index.
+Windows may span white space and punctuation, and Chinese, Japanese and Korean values also get one and two character grams, so that a single character or a two character word narrows as well.

+Because the value is not split into words, a `SEARCH MATCH TEXT` query against a sparse gram index is matched gram by gram rather than by keyword.
+When a column is searched by keywords as well, build a second full-text index on it with a regular analyzer: a predicate that names no index uses the regular analyzer index of the column, while `regex()` picks the sparse gram one on its own.

 #### Simplified Chinese analyzer